parryc/thevoid/templates/leflan/language_azeri.md

 In most cases, the subsequent verbs in a series of verbs (ex. to see in "I want to go to the movie") are placed before the declined verb.
 Thus, <ex>_Mən kinoya gətmək istəyirəm_ ⧸ I want to go to the movies</ex>.

 Two verbs, `sevmək:to love` and `xoşlamaq:to like`, however, require the subsequent verbs, still in the infinitive, to be marked as if a direct object.
 That is, keep `-mAQ` and add `-I`.
-For example, <ex>_Mən oxumağı sevírəm_ ⧸ I like reading</ex>.
+For example, <ex>_Mən oxumağı sevirəm_ ⧸ I like reading</ex>.
 Note that because the infinitive ends in _k_ or _q_ and will be followed by a vowel, consonant assimilation will occur.

+## Modal Verbs

+### Must -mAlI

+`-mAlI` is suffixed to the verbal root and indicates that the action must be done.
+The person markers are the same as in PRS.

+--EX--
+Getməliyəm
+I must go
+--ENDEX--

 # Question Words

 Question words are found at the end of the sentence, before the verb.

+haçan
+: when.

+hansı
+: which one.

 hara
 : where.